axdyv/PANW-Mood-Journal/README.md

 1. Sarcasm/Tone-Inversion: "Love that I'm working late" → incorrectly positive
 2. Mixed emotional phrases: "Good day, but my chest feels tight"
-3. Slang/Emojis/Typos: "supa mid day ngl, brain frieddd"
+3. Slang/Emojis/Typos: "supa mid day ngl, brain frieddd 😭😭"
 4. Long-form journaling: Sentences that are closer to a paragraph in length.

 To address this, the project began as a zero-shot classification + HuggingFace transformer approach and transitioned to a **semantic vector embedding + centroid inference approach**.